-This Curriculum Handbook aims to provide you with all necessary information related to the curricula and courses of the master's programmes in Choral Conducting and Wind Band Conducting.
+This Curriculum Handbook aims to provide you with all necessary information related to the curriculum and courses of the master's programme NAIP.
 The handbook includes information on the Master of Music programme including the Master Project, Focus Areas and a timeline.
-After programme objectives and a schematic overview of the curricula, you will find descriptions of all courses, including learning goals (called 'objectives') and assessment criteria.
-This handbook also contains the requirements and assessment criteria for the main subject (final) presentations.
-We would advise you to also read the Royal Conservatoire's Study Guide, which includes the Education and Examination Regulations (EER).
+After Programme Objectives and a schematic overview of the curricula, you will find descriptions of all courses, including learning goals (called 'objectives') and assessment criteria.
+We advise you to also read the Royal Conservatoire's Study Guide, which includes the Education and Examination Regulations (EER).